What Does a PCOS Belly Look Like?

 Your hormones in PCOS contribute to higher levels of abdominal fat.
 Fortunately, you can reduce belly fat by sleeping better, reducing your caloric intake, exercising, and lessening stress.
 You do not need to lose much weight (about 5% to 10% of your current weight) to begin to see benefits in your health.
 You will often alter this pattern of fat deposition around the waist as well.

-Will abdominal exercises reduce my PCOS belly?
+Will abdominal exercises help?

 Abdominal exercises will never sculpt your abdomen.
 Sit-ups may strengthen your abdominal muscles and might burn calories, but they will do nothing to remove abdominal fat.
 No exercise can cause a localized reduction in body fat.